+M. Marks: 100

+Theory: 80

-M. Marks: 100 Theory: 80 Internal Assessment: 20 Time : 3 hours
+Internal Assessment: 20

+Time: 3 hours

+Prescribed Texts:

 Unit I Thomas More : Utopia Book I (Norton Edition)

 Unit II Francis Bacon : "Of Travel"

 "Of Atheism"

 "Of Superstition"

 "Of Ambition"

 "Of Youth and Age"

 "Of Praise"

-Unit III Machiavelli : Chapte ers 1, 2, 3 and 15
+Unit III Machiavelli : Chapters 1, 2, 3 and 15

-( From The Portable Machiavelli)
+(From The Portable Machiavelli)

+Instructions to the Paper-setter and Students:

 Question I will have three extracts (one from each unit) for explanation with reference to the context.
-Students will be required to attempt any two out of the given three extracts. $2 \ge 6 = 12$ Question 2 will consist of short answer type questions (two questions from each Unit).
+Students will be required to attempt any two out of the given three extracts.

+$2 \times 6 = 12$

+Question 2 will consist of short answer type questions (two questions from each Unit).
 Students will be required to attempt any four (in about 100 words each) out of the given six questions choosing at least one question from each unit.

+$4 \times 5 = 20$

-Question 3, 4 and 5 will be long answer type questions (with internal choice) set on unit I, II and III respectively. $3 \times 16 = 48$
+Question 3, 4 and 5 will be long answer type questions (with internal choice) set on Unit I, II and III respectively.

+$3 \times 16 = 48$

+Suggested Reading:

-- Utopia by Thomas More Trans.
-Robert M. Adams. - Utopia by Thomas More Trans.
-Paul Turner - Bacon's Essays.
+Utopia by Thomas More Trans.
+Robert M. Adams.

+Utopia by Thomas More Trans.
+Paul Turner

+Bacon's Essays.
 Ed.
-F. G. Selby - Francis Bacon: Essays by Michael J. Hawkins. - Francis Bacon: Discovery and the Art of Discourse by Lisa Jardine. - Francis Bacon and Renaissance Prose by Brian Vikers - Hostages to Fortune: The Troubled Life of Francis Bacon by Alan Stewart. - The Oxford Book of Essays.
+F. G. Selby

+Francis Bacon: Essays by Michael J. Hawkins.

+Francis Bacon: Discovery and the Art of Discourse by Lisa Jardine.

+Francis Bacon and Renaissance Prose by Brian Vikers

+Hostages to Fortune: The Troubled Life of Francis Bacon by Alan Stewart.

+The Oxford Book of Essays.
 Ed.
+John Gross

-John Gross - Political Thought by Johri - Western Political Thought and Theories by G.Sreedathan. - A History of Political Theory by Thomas Landon Thorson - English Essays and Essayists by Hugh Walker - Elizabethan Critical Essays .Ed.
-G. Gregory Smith - The Movement of English Prose by Ian A. Gordon.
+Political Thought by Johri

+Western Political Thought and Theories by G.Sreedathan.

+A History of Political Theory by Thomas Landon Thorson

+English Essays and Essayists by Hugh Walker

+Elizabethan Critical Essays .Ed.
+G. Gregory Smith

+The Movement of English Prose by Ian A. Gordon.

+Session 2013-14

 Semester-IV

 Course XVI History of English Literature (Restoration to the Pre-Romantic Age 1660-1798)

+Scheme of Examination

+Max.
+Marks 100

+Theory 80

+Internal Assessment 20

+Time 3 Hours

+Unit I

 Students will study history of literature of this age with its social, cultural and intellectual background.

 Unit II (Non Detailed Study)

-Recommended list of Authors and Works:
+Recommended list of Authors and Literary Works:

 Authors

 Edmund Waller

 Thomas Oatway

 John Locke

 Aphra Behn

 Jonathan Swift

 Thomas Parnell

 James Thomson

 George Crabbe

 Robert Burns

 Dr Samuel Johnson

 Edmund Burke

 Sarah Fielding

 Literary Works

-Samuel Butler-Hudibras John Bunyan---- The Pilgrim's Progress John Dryden----- Alexander's Feast Thomas Gray----Elegy Written in a Country Churchyard Edward Gibbon----- The Decline and Fall of the Roman Empire David Hume-----The History of England Adam Smith----- The Wealth of Nations Samuel Johnson-----Preface to Shakespeare Samuel Richardson-----Clarissa Harlowe Mrs. Ann Radcliffe----- The Mysteries of Udolpho James Boswell- The Life of Johnson Mary Wollstonecraft---- A Vindication of the Rights of Women
+Samuel Butler-Hudibras

+John Bunyan---- The Pilgrim's Progress

+John Dryden---- Alexander's Feast

+Thomas Gray----Elegy Written in a Country Churchyard

+Edward Gibbon---- The Decline and Fall of the Roman Empire

+David Hume----The History of England

+Adam Smith---- The Wealth of Nations

+Samuel Johnson-----Preface to Shakespeare

+Samuel Richardson-----Clarissa Harlowe

+Mrs Ann Radcliffe---- The Mysteries of Udolpho

+James Boswell- The Life of Johnson

+Mary Wollstonecraft---- A Vindication of the Rights of Women

+Instructions to the Paper-setter and students:

 Questions 1 to 4 will be essay type questions (with internal choice) based on the literary history of the age with special focus on the major trends and movements of the time (Unit I).

+16x4 = 64

-In Question 5, based on Unit II, students will be required to write short notes (in about 150-200 words each) on four out of given six literary Works and Authors (three each).
+In Question 5, based on Unit II, students will be required to write short notes (in about 150-200 words each) on four out of given six literary Works and Authors (three each) $4 \times 4 = 16$

+Suggested Reading: